 Speaker and Talks

 I am at base a comedian with a message.
 I use humor as my delivery system.
-I aim a form of Edutainment (Educational Entertainment)!
+I am a form of Edutainment (Educational Entertainment)!
 I can customize a talk specific to your needs.
 I will combine the best-proven theories and habits for your group and deliver it in an entertaining way.
 I am always posting videos full of useful information and proven methods.
-I use proven principles which can also be combined my breakout sessions/exorcizes that help strengthen your team, as well as exercises you can take away with you that can be used to rejuvenate the cohesion of your team.
+I use proven principles which can also be combined my breakout sessions/exorcizes that helps strengthens your team, as well as exercises you can take away with you that can be used to rejuvenate the cohesion of your team.